hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 have a specific reason not to, as `DevNet` may be unstable, and will also introduce breaking changes on a daily basis.

+Note that there is not yet data retention from release to release in either `DevNet` or `TestNet`.
+This will change as the models and API's stabilize, but for now, each release should be a full release from scratch.
+No data should be retained when an environment is updated.

 Requirements
 ------------